 |Rating Categories||Lasko Designer Series||Lasko Ceramic Digit...||Comfort Zone Oscill...||Comfort Zone Cerami...||Amazon Basics 1500W|

 |Personal Heat (40%)|

 |Specs||Lasko Designer Series||Lasko Ceramic Digit...||Comfort Zone Oscill...||Comfort Zone Cerami...||Amazon Basics 1500W|

 Our Analysis and Test Results

-The only attribute that we could establish that separates this model from the rest is its particular look and design.
-Considering its display of unrestrained mediocrity during our review, we are hesitant to recommend the Designer Series to anyone except for those who want a space heater that doesn't look like one.
+The only attribute that we could establish that separates this model from the rest is its distinct look and design.
+Considering its display of unrestrained mediocrity during our review, we are hesitant to recommend the Lasko Designer Series to anyone except for those who want a space heater that doesn't look like one.

 — Ross Patton and Austin Palmer

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More